 This may seem obvious but if users have a hard time reading information on your site, you could be cheating yourself out of sales.
 Experts recommend a font size of at least 16 pixels for responsive websites2, as larger fonts improve UX readability and reader comprehension3.
 This explains why default font sizes for search engines usually hover around this mark.
 Luckily, changing the font size on your landing pages is typically a quick and inexpensive fix.

 5. Tailor your site experience using analytics insights.

-Use tools like Google Analytics or PayPal Marketing Solutions to get an overview of user demographics and traffic sources to your website.
+Use tools like Google Analytics to get an overview of user demographics and traffic sources to your website.
 “I noticed almost 70% of our visitors were using smartphones,” recalls Dr Felix’s Malik.
 “So I created a new mobile menu and optimized the site for mobile users as a priority and saw an increase in sales.”
 Getting started with Google Analytics is simple: create an account, set parameters around the data you want to collect, and add a tracking code to your website or mobile app—it’s all free if you’re a small business owner.
-PayPal Marketing Solutions is included as part of a PayPal Business account.

 For an in-depth look at how customers are behaving once they get to your site, try tools like Hotjar, Crazy Egg, and Inspectlet.
 These platforms record user sessions and provide easy-to-digest analytics in the form of heatmaps that show where users scroll, click, and focus their attention.

 Once you’ve spent time learning about your customers, act on those learnings.
 “A great way to leverage customer data is through the use of A/B testing,” says Darren Schreher, digital manager at clothing retailer INTO THE AM.
 “If you’re able to compare two versions of a webpage, you can determine which one performs better.
 Continuous testing and optimization ultimately lead to a better user experience.”

 A great UX encourages your customers to take action